Navigating School District Levy Options Going Forward

 People in line to vote

+Recent legislation has impacted school district levy options.
 Amended Substitute H.B.
 96 (“H.B.
 96”), the State’s biennial budget bill, contained provisions limiting a variety of school district levy options after January 1, 2026.
 The Governor of the State vetoed many of these provisions through veto #66 to H.B.
 96, but that veto has been overridden by the General Assembly.
-Beginning with the May 5, 2026 election, H.B.
-96 significantly impacts school districts’ levy options.

-The following chart outlines how H.B.
-96 impacted school district levy options:
+The following chart outlines how recent legislation impacted school district levy options for the May 5, 2026 election:

 School District Voted Levy Options